natcap/invest.users-guide/source/coastal_blue_carbon.rst

 In the absence of detailed knowledge on the dynamics of the carbon cycle in coastal and marine systems, we take the simplest accounting approach and draw on published carbon stock datasets from neighboring coastlines.
 We use carbon estimates from the most extensive and up-to-date published global datasets of carbon storage and accumulation rates (e.g., Fourqurean et al. 2012 & Silfeet et al. 2011).

- * We assume all storage and accumulation occurs in the biomass and soil pools.
+ * We assume all meaningful storage and accumulation occurs in the biomass and soil pools.
+If the user desires, an accumulation rate for the litter pool may also be defined.
  * We ignore increases in stock and accumulation with growth and aging of habitats.
- * We assume that carbon is stored and accumulated linearly through time between the current and future scenarios.
+ * We assume that carbon is stored and accumulated linearly through time between scenarios.
  * We assume that, after a disturbance event occurs, the disturbed carbon is emitted over time at an exponential decay rate.
  * We assume that some human activities that may degrade coastal ecosystems do not disturb carbon in the sediments.